Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 Use laundry bags

-A quarter of Brits admit they have issues with delicates stretching out of shape.
-Mesh laundry bags are a simple solution to protect your delicate items during the wash.
-These prevent stretching, snagging, and friction damage.
+Some Brits admit they have issues with delicates losing their shape.
+Mesh laundry bags are a simple solution to protect your clothes during the wash.
+This can help prevent stretching, snagging, and friction damage.

 Washing Specific Fabrics

-A sixth of Brits had issues with sequins falling off, whilst 1 in 10 said they have issues with water markets on velvet.
+Lots of Brits have issues with sequins falling off, whilst others said they have ended up with water marks on velvet.

-Each fabric type needs a tailored approach.
-We partnered with costume designer, Adele Mitchinson, who shared her top tips on Brits should care for their different fabrics.
+Every type of fabric needs a tailored approach.
+We partnered with costume designer, Adele Mitchinson, who shared her top tips on how Brits should care for their clothes.

-With over 25 years of industry experience in costume design and making, Adele has worked on live theatre productions including Six the Musical, Footloose, and Elf and has worked with Strictly Come Dancing’s Johannes Radebe on show costumes.
-Her expertise ensures delicate garments are properly cared for and last longer
+With over 25 years of industry experience in costume design and making, Adele has worked on live theatre productions including Six the Musical, Footloose and Elf, as well as with Strictly Come Dancing’s Johannes Radebe on show costumes.
+Her expertise ensures delicate garments are properly cared for and last longer.

 Sequins: